Seiyu Group: History

+Past regional expansion plans

 In addition to its Japanese operations, Seiyu also had department stores operating under its name in Singapore and Hong Kong.
 The group used to directly operate these stores, but in October 2005, its three Singapore stores were sold to CapitaLand Limited, which transferred them to Beijing Hualian Group later the same year.
-The group's Hong Kong store in New Town Plaza, Sha Tin was sold to Sun Hung Kai Properties Limited in June 2005, but like the stores in Singapore, continued to operate under the Seiyu name until April 2008.
-The Singapore stores were then renamed BHG, which stands for "Beijing Hualian Group".
+The group's Hong Kong store in New Town Plaza, Sha Tin was sold to Sun Hung Kai Properties Limited in June 2005, but like the stores in Singapore.
+Until April 2008, the Hong Kong store was renamed to "Yata", and it had been expanded to twelve stores until December 2019.
+On the other hand, the Singapore stores were then renamed BHG, which stands for "Beijing Hualian Group".

 Group companies

 Seiyu Group refers to an association of companies, of which The Seiyu, Ltd. is the parent.
 The companies in Seiyu Group are: